georgeded/group-2-assignment-1-password-security-analyzer/README.md

 Placeholder for screenshot

 **Coverage Improvement Explanation:**
-This improved test significantly expands the coverage for the `is_strong_password()` function.
-While the initial test only checked basic cases, this improved version includes edge cases such as:
+This test enhances the coverage for the `is_strong_password()` function by introducing edge cases that were previously untested.
+It ensures the function correctly identifies strong passwords and rejects weak ones, including:
-- Short passwords
+- Short passwords that fail the minimum length requirement
-- Passwords missing uppercase, lowercase, digits, or special characters
+- Passwords missing one or more essential components (uppercase, lowercase, digits, special characters)
-- Passwords with spaces
+- Numeric-only passwords that lack complexity
-- Numeric-only passwords
+- Passwords with spaces that reduce security
-- Valid strong passwords
+- Valid strong passwords that meet all criteria

-These test cases activate all logical branches in the function and ensure correct behavior for different password types.
+The test ensures all logical branches are exercised, validating the function's robustness.

 **Coverage improvement:** 89% → 95%